Arch-Zero/Writeups/What_next_2/Writeup.md

 ```
 ## The Vulnerability

-If the numbers were truly random, then it wouldn't have been possible to crack.
+If the numbers were truly random, then the challenge would be much harder.
 But in python, the random module generates pseudo-random numbers using algorithms.
 The algorithms use a starting point called a seed, and from that seed, a sequence of numbers is produced.
 If you provide the same seed, you'll get the same sequence of numbers.
 Mersenne Twiser is an algorithm that uses Mersenne Primes (2^n - 1) to create numbers that are statistically random and approved however they are not cryptographically secure.

 ## The Solution